 The following section contains XenCenter instructions.
-For information about configuring PVS-Accelerator using the xe CLI, see the XenServer 7.1 Administrator’s Guide on the Citrix Product Documentation website.
+For information about configuring PVS-Accelerator using the xe CLI, see the product documentation.

 The PVS tab appears at the pool-level (or host-level if there is no pool) in XenCenter after installing the PVS-Accelerator Supplemental Pack , and assigning a license with entitlement.
 The PVS tab displays a summary of the Read caching status for all the VMs running inside the pool.

 - Click on the pool or the standalone host and then select the PVS tab.

 - Click Configure PVS-Accelerator.

 - On the PVS-Accelerator configuration dialog, click Add cache configuration to add a PVS site.

 - Enter a name for the PVS site in the Site name field.

 For each host in the pool, specify what cache should be used:

 - When you select Memory only , the feature will use up to the specified cache size in the Control Domain memory.
 This option is only available after additional memory has been assigned to the Control Domain.
 For information on how to assign memory to the Control Domain, see Changing the Control Domain Memory.